 2. Sicamous

-Set in the perfect location, Sicamous is known as the Canada’s houseboating capital.
+Set in the perfect location, Sicamous is known as Canada’s houseboating capital.

-Serving the community for more than 40 years, D Dutchmen Dairy is a favourite stop to pick up handmade cheeses and taste one of the 62 flavours of ice cream.
+Serving the community for more than 40 years, D Dutchmen Dairy is a favourite stop for picking up handmade cheeses and to taste one of the 62 flavours of ice cream.
 Children enjoy seeing the farm animals and playing on the tractors in Tractor Town.

-About 30 minutes east from Sicamous, along the Trans Canada Highway, access Three Valley Gap Heritage Ghost Town and nearby Enchanted Forest.
-It’s always a delight to explore magical places and the Enchanted Forest has one of the tallest treehouses in British Columbia.
+About 30 minutes east of Sicamous, along the Trans Canada Highway, access Three Valley Gap Heritage Ghost Town and nearby Enchanted Forest.
+It’s always a delight to explore magical places.
+The Enchanted Forest has one of the tallest treehouses in British Columbia.

 3. Salmon Arm